dxc04/Skimmer/README.md

 USAGE
 -----

-cd public_html
+* cd public_html
-cd branch_name
+* cd branch_name
-python path/to/skimmer init_repo
+* python path/to/skimmer init_repo
-//// This will index the files and directories on that branch

-python path/to/skimmer DnaAssessmentStudent.class.php
+* python path/to/skimmer DnaAssessmentStudent.class.php
-//// This will find the file and open it in vim

 You can add the bin directory of Skimmer on your environment PATH so you can run the script wherever you are.